Subscribie/subscribie/docs/content/en/docs/Tasks/add-a-video-to-a-shop.md

 date: 2022-11-18
 weight: 5
 description: >
-  A guide to add a video from a video platform to a page on your shop.
+  Need to add your videos?
+Here's a guide on how to add a video from a video platform to a page on your shop.
 ---

 Learn how to add a video from video platforms like YouTube and Vimeo to your page in your shop.